DimeusDev/cc2-openwebui/readme.md

 - Canvas filament management need to be made
 - Start print not fully working
 - UI is not really responsive (will be fixed dw)
+- UI looks ai cause i kinda suck at styling but ill try to remake it all myself ^^

 ## Features
 - Automatic printer recognition